Cashbox (magazine): Print edition charts (1942–1996)

-Online magazine (2006–present)
+Revived magazine (2006–present)

-Cash Box was reinvented as the online-only Cashbox Magazine in 2006, with the consent and cooperation of the family of Albert, the late president and publisher of the original edition.
-Cashbox has occasionally issued special print editions.
+Cash Box was reinvented as the monthly online Cashbox Magazine in 2006, with the consent and cooperation of the family of Albert, the late president and publisher of the original edition.
+Cashbox has bimonthly print editions available by mail subscription.

 As of April 2015, Cashbox Magazine has added the following music charts: Roots Music, Bluegrass Singles, Bluegrass Gospel Singles, Beach Music Top 40, Roadhouse Blues and Boogie Top 40, Country Christian Top 100 Singles and Southern Gospel Singles.
 The online magazine also relaunched the Looking Ahead Charts on March 1, 2015, covering all genres of music.
 The Cashbox Top 100 has been expanded to the Top 200.
 All chart data for the main Cashbox charts is provided by Digital Radio Tracker.

 Sandy Graham is the owner, editor in chief and CEO of Cashbox Canada, an independent music trade in Toronto, Canada.
 Shane and Robert Bartosh control the Roots data.
 Bruce Elrod is the owner and remains the registered agent for Cashbox, which is now operated from Ridgeway, South Carolina.

 The current owners of Cashbox met with Wilds & Associates co-founder and CEO Randall Wilds in 2018 to discuss business relations.
 Wilds acquired interest in Cashbox Magazine and a partnership was formed.
 As a result, Wilds & Associates became the publisher for Cashbox.
 While the digital/online edition remains intact, Cashbox returned to a printed edition as a bi-monthly publication beginning with their November/December 2018 issue, featuring country music artist Blake Shelton on the cover.
 In addition to being the publisher for Cashbox, Wilds & Associates also serves as the distributor of the publication.
 Since returning to a print edition, a new website was unveiled in late 2021.
 The new site offers readers a preview of each issue, music news, and subscription information.

 Archives

 In 2014, Whitburn's Record Research Inc. published a history of the Cash Box singles chart data covering October 1952 through the 1996 demise of the original magazine.
 Randy Price maintains the original Cash Box data for the online archives.

 The Swem Library at The College of William and Mary maintains the archive of the original print editions of Cash Box magazine.

-Trivia

-The Chicago blues band the Cash Box Kings credit the magazine for their name.
+The print editions were digitized in collaboration with the Internet Archive, via a grant from the Council on Library and Information Resources.

+Charts described

+Looking Ahead chart

+The Looking Ahead chart was the Cash Box equivalent to the Bubbling Under charts of Billboard.
+It commenced on October 3, 1959, with 20 positions.
+By April 29, 1961, the magazine had 50 positions and maintained that format during the 1960s.
+During the 1970s, it was in the 20–30 position format until its cessation on February 27, 1982.
+It recommenced on August 4, 1990, with 15 positions until its final cessation on March 27, 1993.